SoftwareAG/adabas-go-api/doc/README.md

 ## Transactions

-Inside a `Connection` instance a chain of different request can define a transaction.
+Inside a `Connection` instance a chain of different requests can define a transaction.
 A read request combined with a store request can finally end using either the end of transaction or the backout transaction method.

 ______________________
 These tools are provided as-is and without warranty or support.
 They do not constitute part of the Software AG product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
 While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.